AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

   - `image_url`: the link to the image generation task.
   - `prompt`: the prompt.

-We can see that we have obtained satisfactory image information, and we only need to retrieve the generated Flux images based on the image link addresses in the `data` result.
+We can see that we have obtained satisfactory image information, and we only need to retrieve the generated Flux images based on the image link address in the `data` result.

 Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, for example, the CURL code is as follows: